Crimes Lawyers

 Only a criminal sexual conduct attorney who has done thousands of sexual contact, sexual assault, and criminal sexual conduct cases, like attorney Nicole Blank Becker, can properly navigate such a serious felony offense charge of sexual contact and get you the best results that you, or a person you know, deserve.

-Having such a charge, like second degree criminal sexual conduct, on a person’s permanent criminal record means there is mandatory lifetime electronic monitoring.
+Having such a charge, like second-degree criminal sexual conduct, on a person’s permanent criminal record means there is mandatory lifetime electronic monitoring.

 There is a requirement that the sentencing judge must inform the person of the lifetime monitoring.
 If that happened in your case, there are steps you can take to try to avoid having to register as a sex offender for the rest of your life.

-Since second degree criminal sexual conduct does not typically have a mandatory minimum sentence, it is possible to plead or be found guilty of a criminal sexual conduct second degree charge and be sentenced to probation.
+Since second-degree criminal sexual conduct does not typically have a mandatory minimum sentence, it is possible to plead or be found guilty of a criminal sexual conduct second-degree charge and be sentenced to probation.

-There is one exception to the mandatory minimum sentencing rule for second degree criminal sexual conduct.
-If you were previously convicted of CSC 1st, 2nd, or 3rd degree, you will be subjected to a five year mandatory minimum sentence; MCL 750.520f
+There is one exception to the mandatory minimum sentencing rule for second-degree criminal sexual conduct.
+If you were previously convicted of CSC 1st, 2nd, or 3rd degree, you will be subjected to a five-year mandatory minimum sentence; MCL 750.520f

-If you are charged with criminal sexual conduct second degree in Michigan against a minor, evidence that you committed another crime of CSC second degree against a minor may be admitted at trial, independent of MRE 404(b), even if there was no conviction for the other crime, and the evidence may be considered for its bearing on any matter to which it is relevant.
+If you are charged with criminal sexual conduct second-degree in Michigan against a minor, evidence that you committed another crime of CSC second-degree against a minor may be admitted at trial, independent of MRE 404(b), even if there was no conviction for the other crime, and the evidence may be considered for its bearing on any matter to which it is relevant.

-There are successful ways to negotiate with the state so you are no longer facing a CSC 2nd degree Michigan charge.
-If the goal is to minimize the damages when it comes to CSC second degree charges, there is a way to do so.
+There are successful ways to negotiate with the state so you are no longer facing a CSC 2nd-degree Michigan charge.
+If the goal is to minimize the damages when it comes to CSC second-degree charges, there is a way to do so.

-While the penalty for CSC second degree is 15 years in prison, the CSC 4th degree Michigan penalty is two years in prison.
+While the penalty for the CSC second degree is 15 years in prison, the CSC 4th degree Michigan penalty is two years in prison.
 That is a significant difference in penalties.

-In order to take advantage of something like that, you need the right Michigan criminal sexual conduct attorney who is aware of ALL the nuances when it comes to being charged with sex crimes.
+To take advantage of something like that, you need the right Michigan criminal sexual conduct attorney who is aware of ALL the nuances when it comes to being charged with sex crimes.

 The right lawyer to trust to fight for you is attorney Nicole Blank Becker.
-Her 20+ years of experience and previous position as the Chief of the Sex Unit in Macomb County will be just the right ammunition you need to properly and appropriately find alternatives to a CSC second degree 15 year penalty.
+Her 20+ years of experience and previous position as the Chief of the Sex Unit in Macomb County will be just the right ammunition you need to properly and appropriately find alternatives to a CSC second-degree 15-year penalty.

-Nicole has seen almost every fact pattern when it comes to CSC second degree, sexual contact cases, and Michigan criminal law.
-She has both prosecuted and defended thousands of people who have been charged with all kinds of CSC degrees, including second degree CSC.
+Nicole has seen almost every fact pattern when it comes to CSC second-degree, sexual contact cases, and Michigan criminal law.
+She has both prosecuted and defended thousands of people who have been charged with all kinds of CSC degrees, including second-degree CSC.

 Nicole possesses special training to assist her in successfully questioning both child and adult witnesses.
 Her expertise in this field will assist you through this criminal process and get the best possible outcome available to you.